WrappedBTC/DAO/README.md

 | 23 | 0x9f4d184860315809b0b14A4868149f3Ce2CbdA4f | Crypto.com                         |
 | 24 | 0x1619d743d7DC612E99d5D94Ebd6b9695D46f0BF3 | BTSE                               |

-This merchant list is not updated in real time manner.
-If you need to check real time merchant list, please read function `getMerchants` of [member contract](https://etherscan.io/address/0x3e8640574aa764763291ed733672d3a105107ac5#readContract#F6).
+This merchant list is not updated in real time.
+To check active merchants, use the `getMerchants` function in the [Members contract](https://etherscan.io/address/0x3e8640574aa764763291ed733672d3a105107ac5#readContract#F6).

-A guide on how merchant burn and mint WBTC can be found [here](https://github.com/WrappedBTC/DAO/blob/master/MerchantGuide.md).
+The merchants' guide for how to mint and burn WBTC can be found [here](https://github.com/WrappedBTC/DAO/blob/master/MerchantGuide.md).

 ## DAO Members
 |   |      |         | Announcement |